arkency/posts/posts/2016-06-08-porting-a-rails-frontend-from-coffeescript-to-es6-with-jsx.md

 ```

 ## Summary

-Code written in ES6 jsx can be pretty clean.
+Code written in ES6 with JSX can be pretty clean.
 I've used [ESLint](http://eslint.org/) which helped me to keep syntax clean and free of errors.
 [Here](https://medium.com/planet-arkency/catch-mistakes-before-you-run-you-javascript-code-6e524c36f0c8#.d94ni2r78) you can find a Blogpost how correctly configure it for your editor.

-If you like this examples We will deliver a new version of  [Rails meets React.js](http://blog.arkency.com/rails-react/) soon.
-It will be free for all who bought previous CoffeeScript version.
+If you are interested in learning how to use React with Rails, with the ES6 syntax, we are working on a new version of [Rails meets React.js](http://blog.arkency.com/rails-react/).
+It will be free for everyone who bought previous CoffeeScript version.